whoidentifies-me/website/content/_index.md

     thumbnail: img/concept-note-thumbnail.png
     thumbnailAlt: A screenshot of the first half page of our concept note
   newsletter:
-    alsoGetGeneralNewsletter: I would also like to receive the epicenter.works newsletter.
+    alsoGetGeneralNewsletter: Also subscribe to updates from [epicenter.works](https://epicenter.works/en/)
 ---
 A new kind of digital infrastructure is taking shape — one that aims to make the opaque systems behind Europe's digital identity wallet visible, understandable, and accountable.
 We're working on a platform that will expose how personal data is requested, by whom, and for what reason — helping civil society, researchers, and individuals make sense of this rapidly expanding ecosystem.
 Something powerful is coming soon — and it’s designed to protect your rights.